brunohaid/houseofcards/readme.md

 ## Status

-It'snot ready for production yet as we're working on a few mobile quirks, but should be in early Feb 2015.
+It's not ready for production yet, as we're working on a few touchdevice quirks, but should be in early Feb 2015.